 The four men met openly in mosques to discuss their faith.
 "At lessons we studied ayats [verses] from the Koran, the value of praying the namaz, and the zikr [reciting devotional phrases as a reminder of Allah]," Abdurakhmanov told the court at their trial.
 "These lessons were not conspiratorial and took place in mosques."

 On 22 January, at the end of their trial, Crimea's Supreme Court in Simferopol convicted the men under Russian Criminal Code Article 282.2 (Suleimanov under Part 1, the other three under Part 2).
 This punishes organisation of or involvement in "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity".

-Suleimanov – who is married with three young daughters - has been in continuous detention since his arrest in October 2017.
+Suleimanov – who is married with three teenage daughters - has been in continuous detention since his arrest in October 2017.
 He was jailed for four years in an ordinary regime labour camp, followed by one year under restrictions.
 Abdurakhmanov, Mustafaev and Kubedinov were each given a two and a half years' suspended sentence, with a two year probation period, plus one year under restrictions.

 Suleimanov initially lodged his suit to Russia's Supreme Court in Moscow, reaching the Court on 11 March.
 The Prosecutor's appeal against the sentences of the other three reached the Supreme Court at the same time.

 On 23 April, the four men were added to the Russian Rosfinmonitoring "List of Terrorists and Extremists".
 This means banks are obliged to freeze their assets, with only small transactions permitted.
 (END)

 Full reports on freedom of thought, conscience and belief in Crimea

 For more background, see Forum 18's Crimea religious freedom survey